adams0619/Class-Projects/README.md

 #Cash Register
 Simulates a cash register in a book store with the options to purchase and refund items.
 Test cases provided for testing this programs methods.

+#Movie Inventory Project
+Simple project representing a movie listing directory.
+User entered values are added and removed to the directory based on select use cases